Sergeant-at-Arms of the House of Representatives of the Philippines

 The sergeant-at-arms of the House of Representatives of the Philippines (Tagapamayapa ng Kapulungan ng mga Kinatawan ng Pilipinas) is an officer of the Philippine House of Representatives, whose duty is to ensure order within the House of Representatives Building Complex—the seat of the lower chamber of Congress—enforce the rules of the House, and protect the lives of its officers, members, personnel, guests, and the property within its premises.
 The mace of the House—serving as its symbol of authority—situated at the foot of the speaker’s rostrum during sessions, is also in their custody, acting as the warrant empowering the sergeant-at-arms to enforce order in the floor of the chamber upon the speaker’s directive.

-The current sergeant-at-arms of the House is retired Brigadier General Melchor dela Cruz.
+The current sergeant-at-arms of the House is retired Brigadier General Ferdinand Melchor dela Cruz.

 Powers and duties

 House Speaker Feliciano Belmonte Jr. and Sergeant-at-Arms Nicasio J. Radovan Jr., holding the House Mace, at the closing of the Third Regular Session of the 15th Congress.

 According to Rule VII, Section 20 of the Rules of the House of Representatives, the duties and powers of the sergeant-at-arms are: